Purdue-CS193/lab-1-megsivakumar/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+# Meghana Sivakumar's first CS193 Lab

+My favorite things about Purdue CS193 include
+- The TAs :)
+- How cool the instructor is
+- The importance and utility of the stuff we learn (they're legitimately useful)
+- The computers are pretty cool too